blended-andragogy/PDP-T/README.md

 # My Course/Teaching Portfolio
 [ PDP-T Submission ]

-## Part 1: Teaching Philosopy
+## Part 1: Teaching Philosophy
-> **A reflective 'teaching statement' describing your personal teaching philosopy, strategies, and objectives**
+> **A reflective 'teaching statement' describing your personal teaching philosophy, strategies, and objectives**

 ### Part 1.1 Core beliefs about teaching and learning
 * What are your beliefs about teaching and your role as a teacher?